Poilon/graphql-rails-api/README.md

 }
 ```

-You can override the default application service for all mutation by defining your own method into the corresponding graphql service :
+You can override the default application service for all mutation by defining your own method into the corresponding graphql service:

-Example :
+Example:

 app/graphql/cities/service.rb
 ```ruby